-Another term used for AGM batteries is starved electrolyte batteries, and this is because the glass matting is only 95% soaked in electrolyte.
+Another term used for the AGM battery is starved electrolyte batteries, and this is because the glass matting is only 95% soaked in electrolyte.

 In a normal lead-acid battery, water loss will occur when it is electrically broken down into oxygen and hydrogen near the end of charging.